 Regardless of opinions around the facts and attempts to address these matters, the dissension over the phrases “Black Lives Matter” and “All Lives Matter” continues.

 I’ve had several challenging conversations with a friend regarding my positions on the inequality of women within society.
 Whenever I highlight a particular bias women experience, he’ll say things like “Well, no, both men AND women” and “Well, no, we ALL in general.”
-While there are times when men experience partiality as well, his altering the conversation has a tendency to make me angry.
-In many ways I feel like he de-centers my experience as a woman.
+While there are times when men experience partiality as well, his altering the conversation makes me angry.
+I feel like he de-centers my experience as a woman.
 He’s re-centering his own experience as a man when the context of my frustration has to do with my specific experience as a woman.

 This is how I feel about the Black Lives/All Lives Matter conversations.
 We don’t need to de-center the phrase “Black Lives Matter” by reinforcing that “All Lives Matter” simply because by asserting that Black Lives do matter we are saying that All Lives Matter.